ErichDonGubler/git-assembler/README.rst

-Since staging branches will be deleted and re-created at every update, the same merge conflicts will keep repeating unless the conflict is handled within the branch being merged itself, which is not always possible or desired.
+Since staging branches will be deleted and re-created at every update, the same merge conflicts will keep repeating unless the conflict is handled within the branch being merged itself, which is not always desired.

 In these situations git-rerere_ is required (see `Git configuration`_).

 The basic gist of ``rerere`` is that, once enabled, will record how the conflict was resolved and apply the same solution whenever it happens again.
 This allows the same merge operation to repeat successfully.

-``git as`` will additionally auto-commit a successful ``rerere`` solution so that the operation can continue without manual intervention.
+``git as`` applies merges in a deterministic order (the declaration order) in order to let you control and maximize the chances of a successful and reproducible resolution. ``git as`` will additionally auto-commit a successful ``rerere`` solution so that the operation can continue without manual intervention in most cases.

 ``git rerere`` might lead to surprising (and sometimes broken) results during conflict resolution, which is the main reason it's not enabled by